 For citizens of 61 countries and territories it's easy to obtain landing permission on arrival without a visa.
 Most Western countries are included in this and it's valid for a stay of up to 90 days.
 Certain European nationalities and Mexicans are permitted to stay for 180 days if they note a longer stay upon entry.

 All other nationalities must obtain a "temporary visitor" visa prior to arrival, which is generally valid for a stay of 90 days.
-The Ministry of Foreign Affairs maintains an online Guide to Japanese Visas.
-Note that no visa is required for a same-day transit between international flights at the same airport, so long as you do not leave the secured area.
+There's no need to get a visa for a same-day transit between international flights at the same airport, so long as you don't leave the secured area.